TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/seeed-E5/_index.md

 {{< figure src="manual.png" width="70%" alt="Settings for manual registration" >}}

-Now when you scroll down, you will see the **Provisioning Information**.
-We will need to get this information from the device.
-To do so go back to your serial monitor and send the following AT commands on the serial monitor:
+Now when you scroll down, you will see the **Provisioning Information** section where you need to enter some values; these values can be obtained from the device itself.
+To obtain this info from the device, go back to your serial monitor and send the following AT commands on the serial monitor:

 - `AT+ID=DevEui` to get your Device EUI
 - `AT+ID=AppEui` to get your App EUI